Broken Middle Finger

 How do you Treat a Broken Middle Finger?

-A broken middle finger is treated like other fingers that are broken.
+The treatment for a broken middle finger is just like other fingers that are broke.
 The finger is typically immobilized for 4 to 6 weeks to allow for bone healing.
 There may be stiffness in the knuckles or joints of the finger once the immobilizer is removed.
 A broken finger is also called a fractured finger.

 A break or fracture is a compromise in bone tissue.
 It can be as simple as a hairline fracture or as complicated as a comminuted fracture.
 There are 3 bones in the middle finger.
 The finger bones are phalanges.
 A fracture can occur in any of the 3 bones and the bones of the hand and wrist.

 Will a Broken Finger Heal on its Own?

 A broken finger may heal on its own if the fracture is very mild.
 However, it is difficult to determine the severity of a fracture from the outside.
 A splint or immobilizer may allow the bone to heal faster as it prevents excessive stress on the injured bone.

 Another option is ActivArmor to immobilize a finger after a fracture.
 Activarmor is a new technology that uses 3D printing to make a custom waterproof plastic cast.
 This technology is exclusively available at the Jacksonville Orthopedic Institute in Northeast Florida.

 How Long Does it take to Heal a Broken Finger?

 A broken finger usually heals in 4 to 6 weeks.
 This time frame may vary from person to person.
 A mild fracture may heal quicker.
 A severe or complicated fracture may take more time.
 Proper immobilization may help to improve healing time.

 What Happens if a Broken Finger Goes Untreated?

 If a mild fracture goes untreated, it may heal fine with no issues.
 But, can be a risk with this approach.
 If there is deformity after a fracture, the deformity may become permanent without proper treatment.

 Do I Need to go to the Doctor for a Broken Finger?